bricef/coding-challenges/press/README.md

 1. Currently _very_ slow, especially at decompressing due to naive implementation.
 2. All work is carried out in-memory, and so files larger than RAM cannot be compressed.
 3. Has no run-length encoding so does not compress repeated symbols well.
 4. Forces symbols to be 8-bit or EOF.
-Could be acheive better compression ratios with longer or tunable-length symbols.
+Could be achieve better compression ratios with longer or tunable-length symbols.

 ## Improvements